 Mezcal is a close cousin of tequila, both being distilled from the Agave plant, with the main difference being that tequila comes specifically from blue agave while mezcal can come from a variety of other types of agave.
 This accounts for mezcal having a strong smokiness to its flavour, while still obviously having a similar taste profile as tequila.

 That’s actually how I stumbled onto it a few years ago.
-I was looking for a birthday gift for our old friend Sebastian (notice how most of our stories start this way?), and I was in a rush, so I went to the tequila section of the LCBO and just grabbed a cool-looking bottle.
+I was looking for Christmas gift baskets for our old friend Sebastian (notice how most of our stories start this way?), and I was in a rush, so I went to the tequila section of the LCBO and just grabbed a cool-looking bottle.
 At his party we cracked open the bottle, took a shot, and immediately thought the tequila had gone bad.
 Looking closer, we obviously found out that it wasn’t tequila at all (there just aren’t enough mezcal options in Ontario for it to warrant its own section, sadly).

 Ever since then, I’ve always kept a bottle around myself to mix things up, which I’ll be doing some more in future mezcal posts.
 We’ll start today with something basic, which is just a margarita with mezcal subbed in.